English, Bachelor of Arts College of Letters & Science

 Undergraduate Advisor

-See English or the Departmental Advising Office in 177/179 Voorhies Hall.
+See English or Academic Advisor in 171 Voorhies Hall.

 Honors & Honors Program

 A Senior Honors Program is available to an invited group of English majors, who prepare and write a Senior Thesis (either a research paper or creative writing) in their final year.
-The critical honors program consists of 4 units of 194H and 4 units of 195H, normally taken during fall and spring quarters of the senior year.
-The creative writing honors program consists of 4 units of 100FA or 100PA, normally taken during spring quarter of the junior year, and 4 units of 195H, normally taken winter quarter of the senior year.
+The critical honors program consists of 4 units of ENL 194H and 4 units of ENL 195H, normally taken during winter and spring quarters of the senior year.
+The creative writing honors program consists of 4 units of ENL 100FA or ENL 100PA, normally taken during winter or spring quarter of the junior year, and 4 units of ENL 195H, normally taken winter quarter of the senior year.
 Completion of the program is a prerequisite for High or Highest Honors at graduation.
-Eligibility criteria and application materials may be obtained at the Undergraduate Advising office in 177 Voorhies Hall or see English.
-For more details, see Graduation Honors.

 Education Abroad Options